Last updated on .

 Iconostasis

-Figures of fruit and birds on the Iconostasis at St. Demetrios Church
+Figures of fruits and birds on the iconostasis at St. Demetrios Church

 Iconostasis at St. Demetrios Church